zoot101/snapraid-daily/docs/muttrc-examples/README.md

 This is just the authors viewpoint of course.

+(See the notes below on a way to disable the encryption/decryption if desired.)

 ## Step 1 - Create a Special Directory for the mutt config

 Lets say we want the muttrc configuration in **/Appdata/server/mutt**.
 It is possible to work out of